 Hutchins School Admissions

-Thinking of applying to the Hutchins School of Liberal Studies?
-Do you have questions about the Hutchins application process?
+Thinking of declaring the Hutchins School of Liberal Studies as your Major?
+Do you have questions about our program?
 We are here to help you!
 Please contact Program Advisor Donna Garbesi with any Hutchins-related questions you may have.
-Donna can be reached at (707) 664-2492 or at firstname.lastname@example.org.
+Donna can be reached at (707) 664-2492 or at email@example.com.
 We promise that a real, live human will answer!
 How's that for service?

 In general, the Hutchins School of Liberal Studies accepts students at the Freshman or Junior level for Fall Semester admission only, although exceptions are made depending on space availability.
 When applying to Sonoma State University, all students seeking admission to the Hutchins School should list "Liberal Studies/Hutchins, Hutchins School" as their major.